dusk-network/docs-public/src/content/docs/operator/FAQ.md

 One epoch consists of **2160** blocks.

+#### Can I run a node without staking?
+Yes, you can run a node to just propagate transactions.
+But your node won't be able to participate in consensus and accrue staking rewards.

 ## Staking

 #### What is the minimum amount of DUSK I must stake?

 **1000** (1 thousand) Dusk.

+#### How long until rewards starts accruing, and how are they determined?
+Stake becomes active after the maturity period, which is 4320 blocks and corresponds to approximately 12 hours.
+More information regarding staking rewards can be found [here](/learn/guides/staking-basics#how-are-rewards-determined).

 #### Increase your stake & compounding Rewards
 Details about increasing your stake and compounding your rewards can be found [here](/learn/guides/staking-basics#re-stake-rewards--increase-stake).